PMP Exam Time Management Tips And TricksPMP Exam Time...

 7 Critical Mistakes in Time Management For The PMP Exam That You Should Not Make

-- Failing to change one's pace midway through the examination - Not speeding to cover lost time makes the getting back on track difficult.
+Failing to change one's pace midway through the examination - Not speeding to cover lost time makes getting back on track difficult.

-Avoiding these particular blunders is essential in crafting a suitable time division strategy for the PMP exam.
+Avoiding these particular blunders is essential in crafting a suitable PMP Exam Time Division Strategy.

 Additional Guidelines for Online Proctored Exams